 tspsf.com, aka The Speed Project is another Stonewall website chock full of helpful resources and information.
 It's the internet home of Broke But Not Bored in SF, as well as our community zine SPEEDOMETER.
 You will find practical information about San Francisco resources like HIV+ support, free/sliding scale counseling, alternatives to 12-step recovery options, where to get free meals and groceries, group meditations, free massage and acupuncture, fitness resources, grief support groups, activist groups, crisis services, and more.

 Are you looking for an internship position working with clients addressing substance use?
-Are you a master’s-level student in counseling, psychology, or social work, a post-master’s MFT Intern or ASW, or an alcohol and drug counselor seeking California certification?
-In early January 2015, we'll begin recruitment for the 2015–2016 cohort year for clinical internship positions.
+Are you a master’s-level student in counseling, psychology, or social work; a post-master’s Associate Marriage and Family Therapist (AMFT), Associate Professional Clinical Counselor (APCC), or Associate Social Worker (ASW); or an alcohol and drug counselor seeking California certification?
+Learn more about our clinical internship positions.

 The best way to fight HIV is to know your status.
 A simple test can determine if you are infected with the virus.

 Our diverse programs help thousands of people every year.
 From testing to prevention to care, our services assist communities where need is greatest.